The Spiral (New York City): History

 The tower was conceptualized in 2014 as the Hudson Spire, with a 1,800 ft roof height and a 2,000 ft architectural height.
 It was marketed as the tallest building in the Western Hemisphere.
 Tishman Speyer spent $438 million acquiring the site.
 In late 2015, Tishman Speyer paid $25 million to two men who lived in a four-story building on the site, to get them to relocate.
 While Tishman had prevailed in court, the tenants threatened to delay the development by five years via additional court cases.

 Plans for the building were filed in September 2016.
 In April 2018, a mortgage real estate investment trust managed by Blackstone Inc. provided a $1.8 billion construction loan.
 The building topped-out in January 2021.
 In March 2023, the building won the CoStar Impact Award for best commercial development in the New York City region.
-Tishman Speyer sought to refinance the building in late 2024 with a $3 billion loan.
+Tishman Speyer sought to refinance the building in late 2024 with a $3 billion loan, and in January 2025 was awarded a $2.85 billion fixed-rate loan with a five-year repayment period.